Rudolf Müller (pilot): Aerial victory claims

 According to US historian David T. Zabecki, Müller was credited with 94 aerial victories.
 Spick also lists Müller with 94 aerial victories claimed in an unknown number of combat missions, all of which claimed on the Eastern Front.
+The authors Raymond F. Toliver and Trevor James Constable list him with 101 aerial victories.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and states that Müller was credited with 94 aerial victories, plus one further unconfirmed claim.
 This figure includes 92 aerial victories on the Eastern Front and another two over the Western Allies.